Translate this Page

 Of course, not all carpenters are master craftsmen, so it's best to have good recommendations for the craftsmen before you hire them.
 Ask for references from other expats that they have done work for recently.
 Every tukang kayu (carpenter) will tell you that he can make furniture, but that does not mean that his standards of quality will match yours.

-The biggest danger with the construction of new furniture, is that the wood has not been adequately kiln dried.
-In these cases, you will soon find your beautiful new piece of furniture with a split right through the wood.
+The biggest danger with the construction of new furniture, is that the wood has not been adequately kiln dried and the water content of the wood is not less than the recommended 10%.
+When the furniture is exported to a dryer climate there is a high probability that the wood in your beautiful new piece of furniture will split.
 Find a furniture manufacturer that will assure you that the wood has been property kiln dried.
-Laying a log in the sun for weeks is not adequate to the task.
+Drying the wood in the sun for weeks is not adequate to the task.

 The furniture may be in good condition during your stay in Indonesia, but a crack may appear soon after your return to your home country where the humidity is much lower.
 Guarantees won't do you much good when you're on the other side of the world.

-Check the completed furniture at the workshop, before it is delivered to your house.
-It's much easier to refuse delivery at the workshop, until your specifications are met, than to be faced with the delivery men trying to carry your new sofa in your front door.
+If possible, check the completed furniture at the workshop or the showroom, before it is delivered to your house.
+It's much easier to refuse delivery at the workshop or in their store, until your specifications are met, than to be faced with the delivery men trying to carry your new furniture in your front door.

 Wrought iron furniture is also available, in a variety of styles.

-European designer furniture and even La-Z-Boys are available, but at a very high price tag.
-Most expats opt for locally produced furniture.
+European designer furniture and even La-Z-Boys are available, but are typically more expensive than locally produced alternatives.